 Why sous vide crème brûlée?

 Crème brûlée is one of those tricky foods.
 It takes a lot of effort to get that consistency just right.
 Not so with sous vide!
 With this method, it is literally impossible to under or overcook it, because it’s cooking environment is the exact temperature you want the custard to reach.
 You will nail it every single time.
+If you’re looking for the traditional version of this recipe without the pumpkin try my Foolproof Sous Vide Crème Brûlée recipe!

 What you need to make sous vide pumpkin crème brûlée